FIRESafe MARIN History

-FIRESafe MARIN was one of California’s first fire safe councils.
-Today, there are nearly 100 similar organizations throughout the state, and a California Fire Safe Council based in Sacramento.
+FIRESafe MARIN was one of the nation's first fire safe councils.
+Today, there are fire safe councils in every state, and a California Fire Safe Council based in Sacramento.

 The Oakland-Berkeley Hills "Tunnel" Fire in October 1991 was a wake-up call to many in Marin who recognized a similar danger in their own backyards.
 The fire ultimately killed 25 people, injured 150, and burned 1,520 acres, 2,843 single-family dwellings, and 437 apartment and condominium units (the economic loss was estimated at $1.5 billion in 1991 dollars).
 Soon after this event, the Marin County Board of Supervisors issued a resolution to create a fire safety council.
-Supervisor Hal Brown became the Chairman of FIRESafe MARIN and continues to serve in this capacity.
-The Marin County Fire Marshall began to examine a similar group in San Mateo which was involved in both public education and vegetation treatment.
+Supervisor Hal Brown became the Chairman of FIRESafe MARIN and served in this capacity until his passing in 2012.
+The Marin County Fire Marshal began to examine a similar group in San Mateo which was involved in both public education and vegetation treatment.

 Meanwhile, Marin Municipal Water District was also starting a community fire prevention organization.
 It wasn’t long before the common ground between fire departments and natural resource agencies in Marin led to a formal partnership.
 These two efforts converged in 1992, and the group called itself “FIRESafe MARIN”.